PGBSNH20/the-train-track-espressonespresso/Documentation/readme.md

 ## 2021-03-11
 Created Start method for simulating the trains and logic for departure and arrival based on time returned by the clock class.

+Created CsvReader for Station class to map csv to object.
+Created logic for checking if a station is currently occupied.